The Mystery of the Blue Train: Television

+Changes from the novel

 The television film includes several changes from the original novel.
 To tie in with the rest of the series, the setting is changed to the late 1930s.
 Additionally, Ruth's lover is travelling on the train with her, and they are both fleeing her husband.
 Lady Tamplin, Corky and her daughter Lenox also travel on the blue train.
 Ruth becomes friends with Katherine Grey.
 They switch train compartments, and when Ruth is bludgeoned to death, making her features unrecognisable, Poirot speculates that the intended victim may have been Katherine.
 Rufus, Ruth's father, has a wife in the film, who became insane after Ruth's birth, and Rufus has ensured her (his wife's) safekeeping at a convent, where she has become a nun.
 The character of Mirelle is changed to be Rufus's mistress, who visits Rufus's wife.
 She is mistaken by Rufus's wife to be her daughter Ruth.
 Additional changes in the film include Ada Mason trying to kill Katherine (because Knighton had fallen in love with Katherine and Ada was jealous).
 Katherine is saved by Lenox jumping on Mason and biting her on the neck.
 At the end of the film, the murderer, Major Richard Knighton, commits suicide by having himself run over by an oncoming train, instead of just being arrested by the French police as in the novel.
 The television film also shows Lady Tamplin's fourth husband (Corky by name) acquiring a ruby for her.
 In the book, Lady Tamplin's fourth husband is named "Chubby", and he has nothing to do with the ruby.

 In the end, Katherine expresses a desire to travel, saying that she intends to take the Orient Express from Vienna.
 She asks Poirot if he has taken that train, and he says he has not.
 However, in a bit of foreshadowing, Poirot says that he would like to take the Orient Express someday, while Katherine talks about the romance of the train.

 Radio

-The Mystery of the Blue Train was adapted for radio by BBC Radio 4, with Maurice Denham as Poirot.
-It was broadcast in six parts weekly, 29 December 1985 - 2 February 1986.
+The Mystery of the Blue Train was adapted for radio by BBC Radio 4, with Maurice Denham as Poirot, which was broadcast in six parts weekly, 29 December 1985—2 February 1986.
 This was the first of the adaptations of Poirot novels by BBC Radio.